JacquesCarette/Notes/ModuleSystem.md

   - hiding explicit removes an explicit list of items from an implicit list of "all" names
 7. renaming provides a way to locally change the names of definitions.

+### Wanted Features

+1. sharing
+2. module interfaces (i.e. module types)
+3. module interface combinators

+## Design

+(This is written in a rush, to get feedback, and should not be understood as being more than a placeholder.
+In particular, the proposal seems like a bit of a leap given the rest of the write-up.)

+### Background

+**Important remark**: records types, telescopes, theories and contexts are, in dependent type theory "the same thing".
+There are versions of all of these that can be understood as associating names to types (and more).
+Some even include conservative extensions, aka definitions, even though they are "at the type level".

+### Proposal, Part 1

+Merge (at least) records (as values) and modules (as containers of implementations).
+Preserve a 'marker' that would recall the intent of use, so that some features can be enabled/disabled for each, if so desired.

+For example, it might make sense to not allow 'open' in a record declaration, as that would mean that creating record values might have side effects.
+But then again, one can essentially hack things up now by using anonymous modules (both surrounding a declaration and local ones).
+So maybe this isn't even a big deal.

+Pros:
+- significant simplification of code base
+- no need to 'generate' modules for records
+- Module types
+- First class modules
+- Generative records
+- Records can now have private and abstract fields
+- No need to define dummy records to get to use selector syntax

+Cons:
+- very large surgery
+- would allow dependent record fields

+### Proposal, Part 2

+Introduce 'Let' in the Agda AST.
+Reason: preserve sharing.

+Change module instantiation to use 'Let' instead of using substitution.
+Furthermore, do not put independent lambdas on each 'name' in a module, but leave them be on the 'outside'.
+As parametrized modules are already transparent, these parameters would continue to be so (i.e. in some ways behave as if they were all implicit, whether they actually are or not.)

+### Proposal, Part 3

+Introduce signature combinators.
+Different combinators would produce different results (some would give the data of a pullback, for example), so that some syntax would be needed to "extract" concrete signature objects.
+This is needed to enable various combinations and diagram-level combinators.

 ----